Student Handbook

 - Sexual assault - The use of force, threatened force, or intimidation to coerce a sexual act.

 PENALTIES = Immediate notification of parent/guardian, parent/guardian conference with the administrator, possible restitution for damages, possible referral to law enforcement or DCPP, to HIB Officer, to counseling, or to Child Study Team.
 Possible detention before/after school, at lunch, or on Saturday.
 Possible elimination of after-school activities.
 Possible expulsion.
 Possible in school or out-of-school suspension for up to ten (10) days.
+Referral to attend the district off-site out of school suspension center for up to 10 days.

 Ŧ Mandatory referral for immediate medical examination in accordance with Policy 5530.